 If you’ve been following tech news lately, you may have heard that Facebook is actively working to develop a new cryptocurrency called Libra.
 If all goes according to plan, this new digital currency will allow users to purchase items and send money with almost no fees.

-While there’s still so much to learn about this project, we’ve compiled a beginner’s guide to Libra, which can help you have a better understanding of how this new cryptocurrency could become the future of money.
+There’s a lot to learn about this new project.
+So we’ve compiled this beginner’s guide to Libra to help you have a better understanding of how this new cryptocurrency could become the future of money.

 Libra is intended to provide a basis for the first truly global currency, which could help empower billions of people around the world without bank accounts or with little access to financial services.

 The Libra cryptocurrency project is built on a permissioned blockchain, which is both similar and different from traditional blockchain technology leveraged by today’s cryptocurrencies.
 What makes Libra different from other cryptocurrencies is it’s reserve-backed, which means it’s backed by real-world assets.

 Permissioned blockchains use cryptography to create a permanent, immutable record of transactions.
 This will ensure that double spending and other types of fraud do not occur with Libra.

 Unlike most cryptocurrencies, Libra’s blockchain won’t rely on mining, which will allow it to act as a real digital currency.

 More importantly, the Libra blockchain will be fast, scalable, and efficient.
 This will allow thousands of transactions to be processed per second at launch.